afeinstein20/atlas-tess/README.md

-# Precovery of 3I/ATLAS in the TESS Full-Frame Images
+# The data for "Precovery of 3I/ATLAS from TESS Suggests Possible Distant Activity"

-Data and Python scripts for Feinstein, Noonan, & Seligman (in preparation)
+Data and Python scripts for Feinstein, Noonan, & Seligman (submitted to AAS Journals)

 We note that several data products are too large to be hosted on GitHub.
 These include:
 - stacked_3I_1-2.npy